pip-chang/My-Project/README.md

 In the script `"collect_data.py"`, I used [PSAW](https://github.com/dmarx/psaw)[^1], a python wrapper for the PushShift API, to collect all submissions and comments in the Subreddit r/TooAfraidToAsk from its conception to December 2020.

 In each run of the script, the data is collected in chunks from earliest date to latest, and written into jsonlines files, each line being one submission or comment with its metadata based on the parameters.
-It keeps track of the latest data colletced using its epoch, and starts from where it's left off in the next run.
-Each jsonline file is limited to maximum 500,000 lines for easier processing.
+It keeps track of the latest data collected using its epoch, and starts from where it's left off in the next run.
+Each jsonlines file is limited to maximum 500,000 lines for easier processing.

 2. Cleaning & Processing Data